lucafrance/lucafrance.github.io/_posts/2022-09-14-obstacle-is-the-way.md

 **Erwin Rommel**
 The worst part of the book is the [Rommel myth](https://encyclopedia.ushmm.org/content/en/article/erwin-rommel) shown as a positive example.
 Holiday's narrative looks like Nazi propaganda[^rommel1]:
-> [German Fiel Marshal General Erwin Rommel] saw war as a game.
+> [German Field Marshal General Erwin Rommel] saw war as a game.
 A dangerous, reckless, untidy, fast-paced game.
 And, most important, he took to this game with incredible energy and was perennially pushing his troops forward.
 >
 > The German troops has a saying about him: Where Rommel is, there is the front.
 >